5th Grade Exhibition Event

-On Wednesday, April 18, 2018, the 5th grade students at H. Clarke Powers School presented their knowledge and passion toward "Sharing the Planet".
+On Thursday, May 23, 2019, the 5th grade students at H. Clarke Powers School presented their knowledge and passion toward bringing awareness to the United Nations Sustainable Development Goals.
+These 17 goals are a blueprint to achieve a better and more sustainable future for all.
 The Exhibition proved to be a journey of discovery and learning!

-Students inquired about sharing the world's finite resources and how we have a responsibility to share these precious resources.
-The students came to a deep realization that humans, animals, and plants reside on a planet which owes its life to finite resources.
-Using their research skills, students gathered information about ways to protect our planet and how to share our finite resources and then created presentations to spread awareness to others.
+Students inquired about the global challenges we face, including those related to poverty, inequality, climate, environment, peace and justice.
+The students came to a deep realization that these goals interconnect and in order to leave no behind, it is important that we achieve each goal and target by 2030.
+Using their research skills, students gathered information to become knowledgeable on these global and local issues.
+Students had a strong desire to learn more about the Sustainable Development Goals and to share their knowledge by creating presentations to spread awareness to others.
 The students awoke to the fact that the future of the planet lay in their hands and in those who gained knowledge by listening to their Exhibition presentation.

 With great enthusiasm and dedication, the students raised awareness for a plethora of different organizations to help make our world a better place.
 Furthermore, the students were able to share their advice and tips on how make a positive impact on our world through understanding that small actions made by many do make a huge impact on our environment.
 Students learned to "think globally, act locally".